erlage/rad/README.md

 ## HTML widgets

-Similar to JSX, you can write HTML in your Dart code.
-Dart's syntax is much more safe than JSX and doesn't force you to go through a separate build step but writing plain HTML using Dart is not very ideal so Rad provides you with more than 100 widgets that are dedicated to help you write HTML within your Dart code as easily as possible.
+Rad provides you with more than 100 widgets that are dedicated to help you write HTML within your Dart code as easily as possible.

 Let's look at this markup example: